cosmos-validators/KnowledgeBase/Secure-Environment.md

 # Creating Secure Environment

-## Secure Environment with Ubuntu 18.04 LTS
+## Ubuntu 18.04 LTS

-### Introduction & Prerequisites
+### Introduction

-This tutorial assumes you do not have access to a [hardware wallet](https://www.ledger.com) (which is a recommended way of storing your cryptographic secrets) and showcases creation of secure environment from where you can safely access your private key, delegate or send a transactions with minimal cost and effort.
 If you choose to follow this tutorial make sure you backed up all your data, because you might permanently lose it or damage your hardware while performing some of the steps.
 Please note that even by following this tutorial you can't be guaranteed absolute safety and should perform your own due diligence.

 ### Prerequisites